rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 #### Data Pre-processing

-In today's diverse data landscape, relevant datasets come in various formats: text (from textbooks, forums, wikis), videos, and audio.
+Relevant datasets come in various formats: text (from textbooks, forums, wikis), videos, and audio.

 Currently, the central character core predominantly relies on text-based Large Language Models (LLMs) and, as such, primarily incorporates text-based training data.